 - Fourth, the courts will look to the degree of control and direction exercised by the state over the doctor.

-The above list is an outline, but let’s explain it in some more detail.
+The above list is an outline, but the variables can be explained in more detail by using trial examples, per below.

 The first factor that a court will consider is the relationship between the doctor’s activities and the important governmental objectives of the Commonwealth (James, 221 Va. at 53).
 A strong relationship between the two will weigh in favor of sovereign immunity covering the doctor (Lohr v.
 Larsen, 246 Va.
 81, 85 – 1993).
 Determining the strength of this relationship will involve a fact-intensive examination of the circumstances of the doctor’s employment.